 None of the three examples listed above came from official bodies, nor were they seen by over 800 million people.
 Yet they were still deemed offensive enough to warrant calls for removals, cancellations, and apologies.

 China Central Television (CCTV) is one of the “central three” (中央三台) state media outlets in China.
 The other two are China National Radio and China Radio International; making CCTV the only state television broadcaster in China.

 China Central Television answers to the State Administration of Radio, Film, and Television which in turn is supervised by the State Council.
 Furthermore, a Vice Minister of the State Council serves as chairman of CCTV.
 For context, the State Council is the highest executive organ of State power in China, as well as the highest organ of State administration.
-Given the high-profile cultural significance of the Gala to Chinese people it can be safely assumed that all of these government branches sanctioned each detail of the four-hour performance.
+Given the high-profile cultural significance of the Gala to Chinese people it can be safely assumed that all of these government branches sanctioned each detail of the five-hour performance.

 So far, we know that the Gala was supervised by the State Council.
 But there are other Chinese organizations that were central to the production of the event.
 For example, Chinese media company StarTimes Group contributed to the selection of content for the Gala.
 StarTimes is a leading TV-provider in the African continent, with 10 million subscribers across 30 countries.
 Herein lies another hole in the argument that the Chinese authorities were unaware of the racial elements of the play.
 Surely StarTimes senior level management has acquired a degree of awareness of racial dynamics in the course of its economic dealings in the continent most affected by race.
 Why didn’t they come forward and take issue with the skit?
 Why would they pay for the production of a play they knew to be racist?